 - Submit an official transcript from each college/university attended.
 Transcripts must be in a sealed envelope from the issuing college or school.

-- If you have fewer than 24 transferrable credits, please send official high school transcripts (or GED scores) and ACT/SAT scores to UNM.
+- If you have fewer than 24 transferrable credits, please send official high school transcripts (or GED scores) scores to UNM.

-- If you use the web application you may check your admission status by returning to the application and entering the ID and PIN you created when completing your application.
-Contact the Admissions Office at 505.277.8900 or Chat with us if you have questions
+And finally, if you use the web application you may check your admission status by returning to the application and entering the ID and PIN you created when completing your application.
+Contact the Admissions Office at 505.277.8900 or Chat with us if you have questions.

 - Create your NetID at my.unm.edu and establish your UNM Email address – this is the official form of communication from the university.